Modeling the ferroelectric phase transition in barium titanate with DFT accuracy and converged sampling: Methods

 \subsection{Metadynamics simulations}

 Metadynamics was used to construct a history-dependent bias on the collective variable defined in equation \eqref{eqn:polarisation}.
-This bias potential thus drives transitions between the tetragonal and cubic phases.
-In our metadynamics simulations, Gaussian hills with a height of 0.5~kJ mol$^{-1}$ and a width of 0.15 CV-units were added every 0.1~ps.
-We used the well-tempered variant of metadynamics \cite{bard+08prl} with $\gamma$ equal to 20.
-Simulations were performed using a combination of \texttt{LAMMPS} \cite{plim95jcp}, \texttt{i-PI}, \cite{ipicode, kapil_i-pi_2019}, \texttt{librascal} \cite{musil_efficient_2021} and \texttt{PLUMED} \cite{PLUMED, trib+14cpc}.
+As shown in the supplementary material this bias potential drives transitions between the tetragonal and cubic phases to occur roughly once every 10 ps.
+This frequency of transition was obtained by using the well-tempered variant of metadynamics \cite{bard+08prl} with $\gamma$ equal to 20 and by adding Gaussian hills with a height of 0.5~kJ mol$^{-1}$ and a width of 0.15 CV-units every 0.1~ps. \prbcorr{These choices were made based on the fluctuations of the CVs in an unbiased trajectory, as is customary for this field\cite{bussi_using_2020}.} Simulations were performed using a combination of \texttt{LAMMPS} \cite{plim95jcp}, \texttt{i-PI}, \cite{ipicode, kapil_i-pi_2019}, \texttt{librascal} \cite{musil_efficient_2021} and \texttt{PLUMED} \cite{PLUMED, trib+14cpc}.
 Modifications to \texttt{PLUMED} and \texttt{LAMMPS} were required to interface these codes with \texttt{librascal}.
-The modified version of these codes and the compilation instructions are available through Ref. \cite{BTO-zenodo}.
+The modified version of these codes and the compilation instructions are available through Refs. \cite{BTO-github, BTO-zenodo}.